 If plain water feels boring, add lemon, cucumber, or fresh mint.
 Herbal teas count too.

 Before you reach for a snack, drink a full glass of water and wait 10 minutes.
-You might be surprised.
+You might be surprised how often that “hunger” completely disappears.

 Mistake #6: Eating Too Quickly